whichjdk/whichjdk.com/README.md

 The website and older releases are kept online to access archived releases.

 ⛔️ Recommendation: Do not use _AdoptOpenJDK_ anymore.
-Use _Adoptium Eclipse Temurin_ OpenJDK builds instead.
+Use _Adoptium Eclipse Temurin_ instead.

 ### Azul Zulu